 - GED testers are also not required to first attain passing scores on the GED Ready® practice test, except when they take the exam online.

-The Utah GED exam costs, when taken at a test center, $120 for the full exam or $30 per individual subtest.
-When taken in the OP (Online Proctored) format, the GED exam will set you back $36 per subtest, so $144 in total.
+The Utah GED exam costs, when taken at a test center, $144 for the full exam or $36 per individual subtest.
+When taken in the OP (Online Proctored) format, the GED exam will set you back $36 per subtest as well, so $144 in total.

 To qualify for online testing, you are required to first reach “green” (likely to pass) scores on the official GED Ready practice test.
 You can purchase this test on the website GED.com for $6.99.
-You need to buy four GED Ready tests (one for each subtest) so that’ll be an additional $28, bringing your total cost to $172.
+You need to buy four GED Ready tests (one for each subtest), so that’ll be an additional $28, bringing your total cost for the online GED exam to $172.

 You can prepare for the GED test by studying online.
 You can also choose a traditional GED prep class near you.
 Select the city that’s closest to you to discover all the options.